 How can the public participate more actively in programming, performing and evaluating the concerts?
-To answer that question, the South Netherlands Philharmonic is organizing four experimental concert events during the season 2019-2020, together with students of the Conservatory Maastricht and researchers from the MCICM.
+To answer that question, philharmonie zuidnederland is organising four experimental concert events during the season 2019-2020, together with students of the Conservatory Maastricht and researchers from the MCICM.
 During the experiments we will try out how classical music can work in situations other than the concert hall.

 Mahler am Tisch

-This experiment approaches Mahler’s music through the lens of his folk, national and melodic roots.
-Three ensemble-bands are created from musicians with various backgrounds to explore three different aspects of Mahler: a klezmer band, a brass band, and a string quartet.
+This experiment approached Mahler’s music through the lens of his folk, national and melodic roots.
+Three ensemble-bands were created from musicians with various backgrounds to explore three different aspects of Mahler: a klezmer band, a brass band, and a string quartet.

-Each group will work around a combination of arranged and unarranged scores of folk songs from the symphonies of Mahler.
-The groups then collaborate in the process of arranging the unarranged excerpts and learning the other arrangements from the score.
-In the end, the musicians will create a set list that is entirely their own.
+Each group worked around a combination of arranged and unarranged scores of folk songs from the symphonies of Mahler.
+The groups then collaborated in the process of arranging the unarranged excerpts and learning the other arrangements from the score.
+In the end, the musicians created a set list that is entirely their own.

-The ensembles then go to two local cafés in Maastricht, Café Tribunal and Café Forum, where they get to know the locals and their audience by performing “am Tisch” - around a table.
+The ensembles then went to two local cafés in Maastricht, Café Tribunal and Café Forum, where they got to know the locals and their audience by performing “am Tisch” - around a table.
 This approach to Mahler retains and yet explores the characteristics of his music through highlighting the folk-origins of his work.
 Mahler was inspired by folk music and by the village songs and dances that surrounded him.
-This project aims to highlight this aspect of his music, both musically and spatially.
-By doing so, we aim to shed new light to the work of Mahler and to the relevance this music can bring in a new context to new audiences.
+This project aimed to highlight this aspect of his music, both musically and spatially.
+By doing so, we aimed to shed new light to the work of Mahler and to the relevance this music can bring in a new context to new audiences.

 Click Claque: how to share meanings of classical music?